robamu/robamu.github.io/content/post/rust-ecosystem.md

 Implementing a full Rust ecosystem for the VA10820 has been a challenging but satisfying task.
-I think Rust offers excellent features which are really useful to write safe code for space applications and I hope that some of the code I've written will be used to run awesome missions soon.
+I think Rust offers excellent features which are really useful to write safe code for space applications and I hope that some of the code I have written will be used to run awesome missions soon.

 In the meantime, I also managed to procure a